qrdl/fizzbuzz/README.md

 ### multithreaded2
 Doesn't use intrinsics, but uses lookup table for converting numbers to strings.

+### multithreaded3
+Like multithreaded2, but uses better thread management, smaller chunks, and reuses the buffer in a fastest worker.

 ## Comparison

 All tests are performed on Dell Latitude 7480 with Core i7-7600U (2 cores with hyperthreading) and 16 Gb RAM, Linux kernel 5.17.0, glibc 2.31.
 All tests compiled with gcc 11.3.0.